SalomePlatform/adao/README.txt

     See http://www.salome-platform.org/

-In addition, it is requested that any publication or presentation describing work using this module, or any commercial or non-commercial product using it, cite at least one of at least one of the references below with the current year
+In addition, it is requested that any publication or presentation, describing work using this module, or any commercial or non-commercial product using it, cite at least one of the references below with the current year added:
-added:

     * *ADAO, a module for Data Assimilation and Optimization*, http://www.salome-platform.org/